grousetail/demoStreamba/README.md

 "I am a bot, and this action was performed automatically.
 Please [contact the moderators of this subreddit](/message/compose/?to=/r/politics) if you have any questions or concerns."

-Would be classified as negative.
+Would all be classified as negative.